How to train a dog - Introduction

 - Down to the store

 Most of this was good fun but I remember the first time I was taken to the café.
-It was quite scary because strange people would come to the table and I got quite frightened with a lot of big trucks making loud noises in the street.
+It was quite scary because strange people would come to the table and I got quite frightened with a lot of big trucks making loud noises on the road.
 My first visit wasn’t very long but I was taken back, and I got to know the friendly waitress and I began to get used to some of the sudden street noises.

 Patience and understanding